silaswaxter/CEXForLoop/README.md

-# constexpr_for
+# CEXForLoop

-constexpr_for is a header-only library for C++>14.
-It provides a for-loop mechanism in a constexpr context (useful for compile time computation of constexpr data).
+CEXForLoop is a header-only library for C++>14.
+It provides a for-loop mechanism that is within a constexpr context meaning it can operate on constexpr data.

 ## Illustrative Examples